Food and Shelter

 - Access to housing case managers

-- Primary mental, dental & medical health
+- Links to primary mental, dental & medical health

 - Linkages to community & mainstream services